Distorted optimal transport: The framework and some preliminaries

-Lemma \ref{lem:2} can be found in \citet[Lemma 2]{WWW20}, which also holds for non-monotone $h$.
+\begin{lemma} For $h\in \mathcal H$ and $X\in \X$, $\EE^h (X)= -\EE^{\tilde h}(-X)$. \end{lemma} Lemma \ref{lem:2} can be found in \cite{DKLT12} and \citet[Lemma 2]{WWW20}, which also holds for non-monotone $h$ in the latter reference.
 This lemma will be useful by allowing us to convert between a minimization problem and a corresponding maximization problem.

 Finally, a distorted expectation may be written as the worst-case or best-case value of expectation over a collection of probability measures.
-In particular, $h$ is concave if and only if there exists a collection of $\mathcal Q $ probability measures on $(\Omega,\mathcal A)$ containing $\p$ such that
+In particular, $h$ is concave if and only if there exists a collection $\mathcal Q $ of probability measures on $(\Omega,\mathcal A)$ containing $\p$ such that

-and $h$ is convex if and only if there exists a collection of $\mathcal Q $ probability measures on $(\Omega,\mathcal A)$ containing $\p$ such that The representations \eqref{eq:worst-case} and \eqref{eq:best-case} are direct consequences of the fact that $\EE^h$ with a concave $h$ is a coherent risk measure (\cite{ADEH99}).
+and $h$ is convex if and only if there exists a collection $\mathcal Q $ of probability measures on $(\Omega,\mathcal A)$ containing $\p$ such that The representations \eqref{eq:worst-case} and \eqref{eq:best-case} are direct consequences of the fact that $\EE^h$ with a concave $h$ is a sub-linear expectation, and also a coherent risk measure (\cite{ADEH99}).
 An example of such a representation is \eqref{eq:ES} in Section \ref{sec:motivation}.
 Using \eqref{eq:worst-case} and \eqref{eq:best-case}, a special case of the distorted optimal transport \eqref{eq:distorted} is to minimize the worst-case or best-case values of the expected cost over an uncertainty set, as explained in Section \ref{sec:motivation}.